Humanizr/Humanizer/readme.md

 ```

-The overload of `Singularize` with `plurality` argument is obsolete and will be removed in next major release.
+The overload of `Singularize` with `plurality` argument is obsolete and was removed in version 2.0.

 ##<a id="adding-words">Adding Words</a>
 Sometimes, you may need to add a rule from the singularization/pluralization vocabulary (the examples below are already in the `DefaultVocabluary` used by `Inflector`):